microsoft/service-fabric/release_notes/Service-Fabric-72-releasenotes.md

 - We will be deprecating the latest tag for [**OneBox container images**](https://hub.docker.com/_/microsoft-service-fabric-onebox).The new scheme for containers will substitute the current naming scheme ‘latest’ to be replaced with an OS-targeted latest set to explicitly identify the base OS for latest SF releases:
     - mcr.microsoft.com/service-fabric/onebox:u16
     - mcr.microsoft.com/service-fabric/onebox:u18
+- The default action of deleting uploaded application package is changed.
+If the application package is registered successfully, the uploaded application package is deleted by default.
+Before this default action changes, the uploaded application package was deleted either by calling to [Remove-ServiceFabricApplicationPackage](https://docs.microsoft.com/en-us/powershell/module/servicefabric/remove-servicefabricapplicationpackage) or by using ApplicationPackageCleanupPolicy parameter explicitly with [Register-ServiceFabricApplicationType](https://docs.microsoft.com/en-us/powershell/module/servicefabric/register-servicefabricapplicationtype)
+- Service Fabric 7.2 will become the baseline release for future development of image validation.
+When the feature is activated in future version e.g., Service Fabric 7.3, the cluster is not desired to rolled back down to 7.1 or lower.
+The version 7.2 is the baseline to which the cluster can downgrade.

 ## Service Fabric Features